Skip to Main Content

 What is the minimum grade point average (GPA) that is required for admission to Graduate School?

 If you were educated outside of the United States, an equivalent U.S. grade point average will be calculated as part of the application review process.
-We do not require applicants to submit credential evaluations like WES or ECE.
+We do not require applicants to submit credential evaluations from WES or ECE.

 Do I need to take the GRE/GMAT/MAT?